Algiers tramway: 2002-2011: Initial planning and construction

 In September 2008, the EMA selected the French company Keolis to operate the tram network.
 By February 2009, work on the line was approximately 37% complete, with the line's opening being scheduled for 2010.
-The first of the 41 Alstom Citadis 402 trams ordered for the line was delivered on the 18th of March, 2009.
+The first of the 41 Alstom Citadis 402 trams ordered for the line was delivered on March 18, 2009.

-The contract for the operation of the tram network was officially signed by the EMA and Keolis in April 2009.
-As part of the contract, Keolis would operate the tram network for ten years, however in February 2010 Keolis cancelled the contract and left the Algerian tram market, thus leaving the tramway (now scheduled to open in the first quarter of 2011) without a designated operator.
+The contract for the operation of the tram network was officially signed by the EMA and Keolis on April 8, 2009.
+As part of the contract, Keolis would operate the tram network for ten years, however in February 2010, due to a multitude of judicial and financial issues, the contract was terminated and Keolis withdrew from the Algerian tram market, thus leaving the tramway (now scheduled to open in the first quarter of 2011) without a designated operator.

-The first test run on the tramway was completed on May 15, 2010 over a distance of around 2 kilometres near the depot in Bordj El Kiffan.
+The first test run on the tramway occurred on May 15, 2010, over a distance of around 2 km near the depot in Bordj El Kiffan.
 In September 2010, the EMA provisionally conceded operation of the tramway to the Entreprise de transport urbain et suburbain d'Alger (ETUSA), Algiers' public bus operator.
-On the 20th of December of that year, the first section of the tramway, from the Mokhtar Zerhouni district to Bordj El Kiffan, was officially handed over from the Mediterrail consortium partners to the EMA.
+On December 20, 2010, the first section of the tramway, from the Mokhtar Zerhouni district to Bordj El Kiffan, was officially handed over from the Mediterrail consortium partners to the EMA.

 2011-2015: Opening and extensions

 Passengers on board a tram on the network's inauguration day.

-The first phase of the new tramway, running for 7.2 kilometres from the Mokhtar Zerhouni district (Tamaris station) to the depot at Bordj El Kiffan (Mimouni Hamoud station), officially opened on May 8, 2011.
+The first phase of the new tramway, running for 7.2 km from the Mokhtar Zerhouni district (Tamaris station) to the depot at Bordj El Kiffan (Mimouni Hamoud station), officially opened on May 8, 2011.

-The second stage of the line, extending west from Tamaris to the city centre at Ruisseau over a length of 9.1 kilometres, opened on the 15th of June, 2012, providing connections with the metro at the line's terminus at Ruisseau/Les Fusillés and the Algiers suburban rail at Caroubier.
+The second stage of the line, extending west from Tamaris to the city centre at Ruisseau over a length of 9.1 km, opened on June 15, 2012, providing connections with the metro at the line's terminus at Ruisseau/Les Fusillés and the Algiers suburban rail at Caroubier.
 In October 2012, operation of the tramway was transferred from the ETUSA to SETRAM (Société d'exploitation des tramways), a joint-venture formed by the EMA, the ETUSA, and RATP Dev earlier in May of that year for the operation of tram networks nationwide.

 Test running on the third phase of the tramway, from Bordj El Kiffan east to Café Chergui, began in January 2014.
-The 4.2 kilometre long extension later opened on the 16th of April 2014.
+The 4.2 km long extension later opened on April 16, 2014.

-The tramway's final extension, from Café Chergui further east to Dergana Centre over a distance of 2.7 kilometres, opened on the 14th of June, 2015.
-On the 21st of December of that year, an infill stop called Ben Redouane also opened between the Ben Merabet and Ben Merad stations.
+The tramway's final extension, from Café Chergui further east to Dergana Centre over a distance of 2.7 km, opened on June 14, 2015.
+On December 21, 2015, an infill stop called Ben Redouane also opened between the Ben Merabet and Ben Merad stations.